Interviews by NameOral Histories

 J. Elke Ertle

 A native of Germany, Ertle was an eyewitness to President Kennedy's historic speech in West Berlin on June 26, 1963.
-She later moved to the United States and wrote a book about her early life, Walled-In: A West Berlin Girl's Journey to Freedom (2013).
-Recorded May 6, 2013.
+She turned eighteen on the day before the assassination.
+Ertle later moved to the United States and wrote a book about her early life, Walled-In: A West Berlin Girl's Journey to Freedom (2013).
+Recorded May 6, 2013, and June 6 and 7, 2014.

 Currently a member of the Dallas County Historical Foundation's board of directors, Esquivel was a native Cuban who fled his homeland when Fidel Castro came to power.
 Recorded September 15 and October 29, 2000.

 Fifteen years old in 1963, Evans lived in the University Park area of Dallas.
 On Sunday, November 24, he and his sister were driving through Dealey Plaza when the Oswald shooting occurred.
 Recorded May 7, 2010.

 The news editor at WFAA Radio in 1963, Evans was at the Dallas Trade Mart, Parkland Memorial Hospital, and Dallas Love Field on the day of the assassination.
 Ironically, as a young man, he worked three summers for the Texas School Book Depository Company.
 Recorded October 12, 1994, and December 11, 2013.